Conservative Party of New York State

-The Conservative Party of New York State is an American political party founded in 1962 following conservative dissatisfaction with the Republican Party in New York.
-Running on the Conservative Party line, James L. Buckley won election to the U.S. Senate in 1970 and served for one term.
-Since 2010, the party has held "Row C" on New York ballots—the third-place ballot position, directly below the Democratic and Republican parties—because it received the third-highest number of votes of any political party in the 2010, 2014 and 2018 New York gubernatorial elections.
+The Conservative Party of New York State is an American political party founded in 1962 following conservative dissatisfaction with the Republican Party of New York State.
+Running only on the Conservative Party line, James L. Buckley won election to the U.S. Senate in 1970 and served for one term.
+Since 2010, the party has held "Row C" on New York ballots—the third-place ballot position, directly below the Democratic and Republican parties—because it received the third-highest number of votes of any political party in the 2010, 2014, 2018, and 2022 New York gubernatorial elections.
 The party is known for its strategy of attempting to influence the Republican Party in a more conservative direction.

 History

 The Conservative Party of New York State was founded in 1962 by a group including J. Daniel Mahoney, Kieran O'Doherty, Charles E. Rice, Raymond R. Walker and Charles Edison, out of frustration with the perceived liberalism of the state's Republican Party.
 A key consideration was New York's fusion voting, unusual among U.S. states, which allows individual candidates to appear on multiple party lines in the same election.
 The Liberal Party of New York, founded in 1944, had benefited from this system; the Conservative Party desired to balance the Liberal Party's influence.
 According to The New York Times, the party's support "came mainly from those who would later be called Reagan Democrats—working-class, urban and suburban, often Catholic."